toninooleary/Artificial-Intelligence-And-Adaptive-Behaviour-Notes/(L5)evolution.md

     5. Produce 20 new pieces of paper, writing on each bits of sequences from parent pieces of paper.
     6. Repeat from (2) on.

-## Human Design vs. Artificial Evolution
+## Human Design vs. Artificial Evolution:

 - An evolutionary standpoint introduces biases not normally considered in typical human design

-- essentially it is blind variation vs human design (which is the breakdown of a system into its componenets)
+- essentially it is blind variation vs human design
+    - human design being - design through the breakdown of a system into its components

 **Biases**: